Andy Ibáñez Player Props: Tigers vs. Blue Jays

-The Detroit Tigers, including Andy Ibanez (hitting .220 in his past 10 games, with three doubles, two home runs, two walks and six RBI), battle starter Alek Manoah and the Toronto Blue Jays at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers and Andy Ibanez (.350 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Comerica Park, Saturday at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Athletics.

 Andy Ibáñez Game Info & Props vs. the Blue Jays